Access these resources through NOVEMBER 20, 2020. Questions? Need more time? Contact us—we’re here to help.

 Issues & Controversies

-Issues & Controversies’ timely, balanced, and unbiased articles on today’s hot topics help researchers understand, analyze, and debate current campaign issues and the pros and cons of each side.
-This resource is ideal for persuasive writing, mock debates related to the election, strengthening critical-thinking skills, and much more.
+Issues & Controversies’ timely, balanced, and unbiased articles on today’s hot topics help students and researchers understand, analyze, and debate current campaign issues and the pros and cons of each side.
+This resource is ideal for persuasive writing assignments, mock debates related to the election, strengthening critical-thinking skills, and much more.
 Plus, the Presidency and Presidential Races section offers comprehensive articles on the 2020 election and every presidential campaign since 1996—including articles about the candidates’ views on campaign issues, party platforms, excerpts from convention speeches, and much more.

 Learn more about Issues & Controversies.